-- 1 Complainants should be provided with acknowledgement of grievance within 2-7 days from the date of receipt - 2 Expected time of redress should be entered in this register. - 3 Records of Grievances should always be entered in the GR Register and updated as needed, until the grievance is settled. - 4 Grievances should normally be settled within 3 weeks of initial receipt.
+- 1 Complainants should be provided with acknowledgement of grievance within 2-7 days from the date of receipt - 2 Expected time of redress should be entered in this register. - 3 Records of Grievances should always be entered in the GR Register and updated as needed, until the grievance is settled.

+4 Grievances should normally be settled within 3 weeks of initial receipt.
 If not, reasons for delay should be communicated to the complainant and entered in the Register.

+GRIEVANCE DETAILS

-GRIEVANCE DETAILS Claim Number Date Complaint Received Name & Contact Information of Person Making Complaint Date of Acknowledgement of Receipt of Complaint (informing complainant of response time) / Response to Complaint for Simple Issues Actions Taken to Resolve Complaint How Complaint Resolved Date Complaint Resolved If Not Resolved, Date Sent for Appeal Status of Appeal Date Resolved
+Date Name & Contact Information of Person Date of Acknowledgement of Receipt of Complaint (informing complainant of response time) / How If Not Resolved, Status Complaint Making Response to Complaint Actions Taken to Complaint Date Sent for of Claim Number Received Complaint for Simple Issues Resolve Complaint Resolved Date Complaint Resolved Appeal Appeal Date Resolved